Washington, DC Debt Relief: All You Need to Know

 State Health and Human Services

-The Health and Human Services for Washington DC have a number of resources under its banner that can assist local residents.
+The Health and Human Services for Washington DC have a number of resources under its banner that can assist local residents with healthcare services.

 Child Care

-The Office of the State Superintendent of Education also has a voucher program to help with child care.
+The Office of the State Superintendent of Education also offers a voucher program to help with child care.

 Shelters for the Homeless